 • Sugar ants come from outdoors.
 They are equipped with odour receptors that are four times more sensitive to odours than other insects.
 Sugar ants have the capability of following the scent of food through crevices, cracks, holes, vents and any opening in your home.

 • Sugar ants aren’t completely content to living outdoors, in case they land an opportunity to find and consumer sweets inside your home, it will result in an invasion, that poses a bothersome situation for property owners.
 Sugar ants can also build nests inside your home.
 Their nests compared to other ants are situated in undisturbed locations like basements or inside bathroom walls.
+It is best to contact professional ant exterminator Toronto in the Greater Toronto Area to declare your home ant-free as soon as possible!

 Sugar ants are considered harmless.
 Swarms of sugar ants can be a nuisance, and especially when they locate a reliable source of food inside your home.
 While they will not cause any structural damage to your house, sugar ants will gnaw through paper, thin plastic or even cardboard to get through to their contents.